otheodorakopoulos-lgtm/cqlshutil/README.md

 go build -o cqlshutil.exe ./cmd/main.go
 ```

-You can list the available versions of cqlsh for download and availability in ScyllaDB Cloud using the following command:
+You can list the versions of cqlsh that are available for download in ScyllaDB Cloud using the following command:

 ```bash
 ./cqlshutil.exe list